mxsdev/ts-type-explorer/CONTRIBUTING.md

 Run all baselines with `yarn test`, and provide the `TESTS` environment variable if you'd like to apply a glob pattern to the test names.
 Running `yarn baseline-accept` will accept all local baselines.

+Test cases are provided in the `tests/cases` directory.

+### VSCode Testing

+Run `yarn test` in the `packages/typescript-explorer-vscode` directory to run the VSCode test suite.

+Tests are from the `src/test/suite` subfolder.

 ## Versioning/Releasing

 This project follows [sem-ver][semver] with [conventional commits][conventional-commits].
 Versioning is done automatically with [lerna][lerna].